29 +1 Fibromyalgia-Friendly Exercises to Get You Moving Again

 Well, hello there, contradiction!
 I know I just told you to dance like no one was looking at you, and here I am now telling you the polar opposite.
 I am referring to ballroom dancing.
 Ballroom dancing has gained in popularity since television shows have made it glamorous again.

-It is a great feeling to move around that dance floor, when you know what you’re doing, and when you’re paired with someone at your level.
+It is a great feeling to move around that dance floor when you know what you’re doing and when you’re paired with someone at your level.
 It is an incredible ego booster, I’ll tell you!
 And as far as exercise, trust me when I say it is absolutely a workout!

 10- Get those training wheels dusted off!

-When people refer to something they haven’t done in a long time, yet can still do, they say it’s like riding a bike: you don’t forget how to do it.
+When people refer to something they haven’t done in a long time yet can still do, they say it’s like riding a bike: you don’t forget how to do it.
 But I’m a realist, so before I get back on that bike, I’ll put those little squeaky wheels back on!
-Kidding aside, biking is a nice form of low impact exercise.
-It’s easy on the joints and it burns an insane amount of calories (bonus!).
+Kidding aside, biking is a nice form of low-impact exercise.
+It’s easy on the joints, and it burns an insane amount of calories (bonus!).

 11- Try a cycling class

 Just like riding a bike, but indoors and going nowhere.
 Ok, so that was a bit negative, I’ll admit.
 But I find cycling classes fun to look at.
 I took a class once.
 That wasn’t pretty.
 I think the overall class level was way too advanced for me.
-I was a hot mess by the time the instructor announced the halfway point.
+I was a hot mess when the instructor announced the halfway point.
 You could say that I’m not a fan.
 But hey, to each his own!

 12- Take the stairs.
 No, really.
 Do it.

 I can feel my popularity going down one bullet point at a time… But yes, I said it: take the stairs.
-If you work in an office building, or live in a multi-level apartment building, turn a not-so-positive into a positive!
+If you work in an office building or live in a multi-level apartment building, turn a not-so-positive into a positive!

 If you only have one or two stories to go, up or down, forfeit the elevator and take the stairs.
-Climbing stairs is a fairly low impact activity that will strengthen your knees and hips.
-Plus let’s face it: most times it’s faster to walk up that one flight of stairs than it is to wait for the elevator to get to your floor!
+Climbing stairs is a fairly low-impact activity that will strengthen your knees and hips.
+Plus, let’s face it: most times, it’s faster to walk up that one flight of stairs than it is to wait for the elevator to get to your floor!

 13- No stairs?
 No problem!

 And you thought you could get away with it… Nope!
 There are pretty awesome stair climbers in most gyms that simulate actual stairs.
-You can choose your step height and how much you will have to push down on the step to make it go down, much like you would choose your speed and I tenacity on a treadmill.
+You can choose your step height and how much you will have to push down on the step to make it go down, much like you would choose your speed and tenacity on a treadmill.
 Just like with every “machine” at the gym, you will want to start sow and increase the rhythm proportionally with your abilities.

 14- What is this instrument of torture?

 That is exactly what I thought to myself the first time I saw an elliptical machine.
 I took one look and quickly decided it was not for me.
 And to be honest, it still isn’t for me.
-There is something about the combination of climbing, cycling and running all at once that makes my awful sense of balance leave the building!
-I can’t seem to find a way to not fall off.
-At least I know it’s not for me!
-But I’m told it’s a wonderful low impact exercise.
-So if you have better balance than me, then this machine might be for you!
+Something about the combination of climbing, cycling, and running all at once makes my awful sense of balance leave the building!
+I can’t seem to find a way not to fall off.

 15- Climb to the top!

 Rock climbing.
-Well there goes another form of exercise that just isn’t for me.
-Which of course doesn’t mean it’s not for you!
+Well, there goes another form of exercise that just isn’t for me.
+Which, of course, doesn’t mean it’s not for you!
 I have a mortifying fear of heights.
 You will never see me on a Ferris wheel, for example.
 And I mean never, ever.

 16- And one, and two, and three!